-Join Grant on a Unforgettable Photographic Safari
+Join Us on an Unforgettable Photographic Safari

 Read about my latest Field reviews, Comparisons and other related gear.

 Grant and Helena Atkinson are wildlife photographers and photo-safari leaders.
 They met whilst both working in Botswana for the same company, Grant as a guide and Helena in a conservation role.
 During that time they developed a deep knowledge, love and appreciation of that country’s wildlife.

 Today they lead special-interest photographic safaris in Botswana, Brazil, India, Kenya, Namibia and Tanzania.
 Together they believe that having an understanding of animal behaviour is vital component in the wildlife photographers skill set.
 Big cats like lion, leopard jaguar and tigers, African wild dogs, elephants, gorillas, marine mammals and birds are just some of their favourite subjects to spend time with.

 Grant is a qualified field guide.
 Helena holds a masters degree in nature conservation.